RadiusDataSystemsLLC/Legal/Corporate Website/PrivacyPolicy.md

 <p>We have implemented appropriate and reasonable technical and organizational security measures designed to protect the security of any personal information we process.
 However, despite our safeguards and efforts to secure your information, no electronic transmission over the Internet or information storage technology can be guaranteed to be 100% secure, so we cannot promise or guarantee that hackers, cybercriminals, or other unauthorized third parties will not be able to defeat our security and improperly collect, access, steal, or modify your information.
 Although we will do our best to protect your personal information, transmission of personal information to and from our Services is at your own risk.
 You should only access the Services within a secure environment.</p>
 <h2 id="do-we-collect-information-from-minors-">DO WE COLLECT INFORMATION FROM MINORS?</h2>
 <p><em><strong>In Short:</strong></em> <em>We do not knowingly collect data from or market to children under 18 years of age.</em></p>
 <p>We do not knowingly solicit data from or market to children under 18 years of age.
-By using the Services, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependents use of the Services.
+By using the Services, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent's use of the Services.
 If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
 If you become aware of any data we may have collected from children under age 18, please contact us at <a href="mailto:support@radiusdatasystems.com">support@radiusdatasystems.com</a>.</p>
 <h2 id="what-are-your-privacy-rights-">WHAT ARE YOUR PRIVACY RIGHTS?</h2>
 <p><em><strong>In Short:</strong></em> <em>In some regions, such as the European Economic Area (EEA), United Kingdom (UK), and Canada, you have rights that allow you greater access to and control over your personal information.
 You may review, change, or terminate your account at any time.</em></p>
 <p>In some regions (like the EEA, UK, and Canada), you have certain rights under applicable data protection laws.
 These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; and (iv) if applicable, to data portability.
 In certain circumstances, you may also have the right to object to the processing of your personal information.
 You can make such a request by contacting us by using the contact details provided in the section &quot;<em>HOW CAN YOU CONTACT US ABOUT THIS NOTICE?</em>&quot; below.</p>